 DEFINITIONS

-Christendom: The whole of culture under the lordship of Jesus Christ; a thoroughly Christian culture.
+public Christianity: Not simply a private, personal belief but the whole of culture under the lordship of Jesus Christ; a thoroughly Christian culture.

 West Michigan: Primarily the Michigan counties of Muskegon, Ottawa, Allegan, and Kent.
 Roughly from South Haven to Muskegon and from Holland to Grand Rapids, and encompassing all the cities and townships in between